There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Brenda Song (+4pts)

 Brenda Song was convincing enough in this role.
-This was a thriller in which the main character—her character—had no idea who she was and had no recollection of her life before her recent injuries.
+This was a thriller in which the main character—her character—had no idea who she was, nor did she have any recollection of her life before her recent accident.
 Brenda Song had to play her character in a way that made you buy that she had no idea who she was, but she also had to sell the thriller aspect of her character’s story.
-I am not saying that no actress could have done this—I think there are plenty of actresses that could have.
-Still, I would not exactly call this an easy or typical role, and I think Brenda Song did a good job of bringing it to the screen convincingly.
+I am not saying that no actress could have done this—there are actually plenty of actresses who could have—but this character clearly came with its challenges, and I thought Brenda Song played it convincingly.

 Con: Predictable (-8pts)

 Even if the trailer did not give this entire movie away, the way this movie began ended up doing exactly that.
 The filmmakers hid a certain element of the opening scene from the viewer to try to keep something a secret, but if you have ever seen a thriller before, then it will be obvious as to where the filmmakers were going with this story.
 Predictable movies are somewhat forgivable if you are watching a comedy, action, horror, or any genre that does not rely on having an unpredictable plot.
 This movie, however, was a predictable thriller—a genre in which being unpredictable is the whole point.

 By showing what they did in the beginning of the movie, they told us that Jennifer was involved in something much more than an “accident”.
 This meant that we, the viewers, would know that something was up.
 There were also too few potential suspects, and it was obvious that the filmmakers would make it someone that we had seen before, which gave the whole thing away.
 On paper, the premise of this movie could have worked, but the filmmakers executed it really poorly, and they made this movie about as predictable as predictable movies come.